-Survey instruments add a valuable component to the institutional assessment program.
+Survey instruments add a valuable component to Truman's Assessment Program.
 Surveys provide information from students at every level of their progress through the University.
-The institutional surveys include: 1) the Cooperative Institutional Research Program freshman survey, administered every Freshman Week to incoming students; 2) the "CSEQ," administered each term to juniors enrolled in JINS courses, 3) the "Graduating Student Questionnaire," administered each term to all graduating students as part of the graduation clearance procedure; and 4) the "Survey of Alumni" distributed triennially to systematically selected classes.
+The institutional surveys include: 1) the Cooperative Institutional Research Program (CIRP) freshman survey, administered every Truman Week to incoming first-year students; 2) the College Student Experience Questionnaire (CSEQ), administered each semester to juniors enrolled in JINS courses; 3) the National Survey of Student Engagement (NSSE), administered to a sampling of first-year and senior students; 4) the Graduating Student Questionnaire (GSQ), administered each semester to all graduating students as part of the graduation clearance procedure; and 5) the Alumni Survey, distributed triennially to systematically selected classes.
 A "Survey of Employers" is also conducted triennially.